rse/audio-setup/audio-basics.md

 The relation of the absolute values is that `dbFS == LUFS ~~ RMS`.
 LUFS is about the perceived loudness according to the [Fletcher Munson curve](https://en.wikipedia.org/wiki/Equal-loudness_contour) while RMS is a plain mathematical average loundness.
+Hence, primarily use LUFS when dealing with loudness.

 The dB/LU has known amplitude/pressure ranges: